Types of marriages: Asia and Africa

 Some societies permit polygamy, in which a man could have multiple wives; even in such societies however, most men have only one.
 In such societies, having multiple wives is generally considered a sign of wealth and power.
 The status of multiple wives has varied from one society to another.

 In Imperial China, formal marriage was sanctioned only between a man and a woman, although among the upper classes, the primary wife was an arranged marriage with an elaborate formal ceremony while concubines could be taken on later with minimal ceremony.
-After the rise of Communism, only strictly monogamous marital relationships are permitted, although divorce is a relatively simple process.
+Since the rise of communism, only strictly monogamous marital relationships are permitted, although divorce is a relatively simple process.

 Monogamy, polyandry, and polygyny

 Polyandry (a woman having multiple husbands) occurs very rarely in a few isolated tribal societies.
 These societies include some bands of the Canadian Inuit, although the practice has declined sharply in the 20th century due to their conversion from tribal religion to Christianity by Moravian missionaries.
 Additionally, the Spartans were notable for practicing polyandry.

 Societies which permit group marriage are extremely rare, but have existed in Utopian societies such as the Oneida Community.

-Today, many married people practice various forms of consensual nonmonogamy, including polyamory and Swinging.
+Today, many married people practice various forms of consensual nonmonogamy, including polyamory and swinging.
 These people have agreements with their spouses that permit other intimate relationships or sexual partners.
 Therefore, the concept of marriage need not necessarily hinge on sexual or emotional monogamy.

 Christian acceptance of monogamy

 In the Christian society, a "one man one woman" model for the Christian marriage was advocated by Saint Augustine (354–439 AD) with his published letter The Good of Marriage.
 To discourage polygamy, he wrote it "was lawful among the ancient fathers: whether it be lawful now also, I would not hastily pronounce.
 For there is not now necessity of begetting children, as there then was, when, even when wives bear children, it was allowed, in order to a more numerous posterity, to marry other wives in addition, which now is certainly not lawful." (chapter 15, paragraph 17) Sermons from St. Augustine's letters were popular and influential.
-In 534 AD Roman Emperor Justinian criminalized all but monogamous man/woman sex within the confines of marriage.
+In 534 AD Roman Emperor Justinian criminalized all but monogamous man-woman sex within the confines of marriage.
 The Codex Justinianus was the basis of European law for 1,000 years.

 Several examples of other types of relationships are exhibited in the Bible amongst various Biblical figures, incestuous relationships such as Abraham and Sarah, Nachor and Melcha, Lot and his Daughters, Amram and Jochabed and more.

 Contemporary Western societies

-In 21st century Western societies, bigamy is illegal and sexual relations outside marriage are generally frowned-upon, though there is a minority view accepting (or even advocating) open marriage.
+In 21st century Western societies, bigamy is illegal and sexual relations outside of a marriage are generally frowned-upon, though there is a minority view accepting (or even advocating) open marriage.

 However, divorce and remarriage are relatively easy to undertake in these societies.
 This has led to a practice called serial monogamy, which involves entering into successive marriages over time.
 Serial monogamy is also sometimes used to refer to cases where the couples cohabitate without getting married.